How Accounting Fraud Whistleblower Lawyers Can Help Whistleblowers Qualify for SEC Whistleblower Awards

 To report accounting fraud and qualify for an award under the SEC Whistleblower Program, the SEC requires that whistleblowers or their attorneys report the tip online through the SEC’s Tip, Complaint or Referral Portal or mail/fax a Form TCR to the SEC Office of the Whistleblower.
 Prior to submitting a tip, whistleblowers should consult with an experienced whistleblower attorney and review the SEC whistleblower rules to, among other things, understand eligibility rules and consider the factors that can significantly increase or decrease the size of a future whistleblower award.

-The SEC brought several significant enforcement actions against companies for accounting fraud and violations in fiscal year 2018, including:
+See below for examples of several SEC enforcement actions brought against companies for accounting fraud and violations, including:

 - The SEC charged Panasonic Avionics Corp (“PAC”) with fraudulently overstating pre-tax and net income, by prematurely recognizing more than $82 million in revenue for the fiscal quarter ending June 30, 2012.
 PAC backdated an agreement with a state-owned airline, providing misleading information to PAC’s auditor.
 PAC further lacked sufficient internal accounting controls and failed to keep accurate books and records in connection with their transactions.
 Panasonic was ordered to pay approximately $143 in disgorgement and prejudgment interest.
 In a separate Department of Justice criminal action, Panasonic was ordered to pay a criminal penalty of over $137 million for violating the FCPA.
 [Press Release]